-More than 208,000 youth get involved in 4-H through community or project clubs, special interest programs, school enrichment programs, in after school programs, and through our Operation Military Kids program.
-These youth live in cities, suburbs, small towns and rural communities.
+More than 261,000 youth get involved in 4-H through community or project clubs, special interest programs, school enrichment programs, in after school programs, and through our Operation Military Kids program.
+These youth live in cities, suburbs, small towns, and rural communities.

 4-H gives youth a chance to explore their own interests – from photography to computers, from building rockets to raising animals.
 A list of 4-H projects is available online by visiting our 4-H Curriculum webpage.
 They go places from district retreats to camp, to state and national conferences.
 They learn to be outstanding citizens and excellent leaders.

-In 4-H, youth learn life skills such as public speaking, decision-making, organizational/planning, leadership, teamwork, record keeping and communications skills.
+In 4-H, youth learn life skills such as public speaking, decision-making, organizational/planning, leadership, teamwork, record keeping, and communication skills.

 To find more out about 4-H click on one of the following links: